|

 alphabetically by title regardless of genre, and consists of novels, essays, short

-stories, and critical reviews.
-The second follows Hardwick's original grouping under
+and critical reviews.
+The second follows Hardwick's original grouping under the title

 |

-manuscripts, published articles, proof copies, and reviews of articles and books
+published articles, proof copies, and reviews of articles and books published by Hardwick.

 typewritten drafts, layouts, and galley proofs.
 The range of topics covered in essay

-form illustrates Hardwick's interest in literature and social issues.
-Over half of
+illustrates Hardwick's interest in literature and social issues.
+Over half of the

-essays in the series address literary topics, with an emphasis on modern writers and
+the series address literary topics, with an emphasis on modern writers and book reviews.

-book reviews.
-Of particular interest are the writings devoted to women writers, such
+particular interest are the writings devoted to women writers, such as Mary McCarthy,

-Mary McCarthy, Doris Lessing, Edith Wharton, Gertrude Stein, Katherine Anne Porter,
+Lessing, Edith Wharton, Gertrude Stein, Katherine Anne Porter, and Simone Weil.
+The

-Simone Weil.
-The essays covering social issues include such subjects as popular
+covering social issues include such subjects as popular religious figures, Communism,

 |